Product image 1, can be opened in a modal.

 About Prana Balance

 Peppermint and spearmint as the cooling base.
-Holy basil and lemon balm to settle the nervous system.
+Holy basil (tulsi) and lemon balm woven through the middle.
 Raspberry leaf as the grounding foundational herb.
 Rose petals and licorice root to soften the mint's sharp edge.
 Intensely refreshing in the mouth, with a cooling sensation that lingers long after the cup is empty.
-The tea people reach for when the internal thermostat spikes, when the mind won't quiet, or when the body needs to reset.
+Caffeine-free, and an easy pour at any hour.

 Peppermint and spearmint are classified as cooling herbs in both Western herbalism and Ayurveda.
-The menthol in peppermint activates cold-sensitive receptors in the mouth and throat, which is why the sensation reads as physically cooling even when the tea is hot.
-Traditional use: hot flashes, night sweats, overheating.
-Holy basil, called Tulsi in Ayurveda, is one of the primary adaptogens used to calm the nervous system and support stress resilience.
-Lemon balm has been used in European folk medicine since the Middle Ages as a nervine, an herb that quiets mental restlessness.
-Raspberry leaf is a foundational herb in Western women's herbalism, traditionally used to support hormonal transitions.
+The menthol in peppermint reads as physically cooling in the mouth and throat, which is why the sensation stays bright even when the tea is hot.
+Holy basil, called tulsi in Ayurveda, has a long place in that tradition, where it was a daily herb prized for its clove-like, peppery aroma.
+Lemon balm has been enjoyed in European folk practice since the Middle Ages, traditionally taken as a gentle, lemony evening infusion.
+Raspberry leaf is a long-standing herb in Western herbalism, traditionally enjoyed as a green, grassy tonic tea.

 Tasting Notes